AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

  - **Network Segmentation** - With the CSR-based solution, all spoke VPCs have connectivity to each other through the transit GW, even though these spoke VPCs belong to different AWS accounts or business teams.
 With the Aviatrix solution, the spoke VPCs have no connectivity to each other, by default.
 Connectivity is built by design.

- - **Connectivity Efficiency** - With the Aviatrix transit network solution, traffic between any two spoke VPCs are routed directly, as opposed to going through the transit GW as required in the CSR-baseed solution.
+ - **Connectivity Efficiency** - With the Aviatrix transit network solution, traffic between any two spoke VPCs are routed directly, as opposed to going through the transit GW as required by the CSR-based solution.
 Decoupling the different traffic streams reduces performance bottleneck and removes single failure points.

  - **Centralized Control** - With the Aviatrix solution, the Aviatrix Cloud Controller is the "single pane of glass" for all networking in the cloud.